An ex-Marine sharpshooter said he killed a baby and 3 others because God told him to, affidavit states - KRDO

 The suspect was treated for injuries sustained during his apprehension and released.
 He is currently in the custody of the Polk County Sheriff’s Office, according to Judd.

+Riley served in the Marine Corps from January of 2007 to March of 2011, according to military records.
+He achieved the rank of Corporal in July of 2009 and served as a Motor Vehicle Operator.

-The suspect served four years in the Marines and was honorably discharged, and then he did another three years in the reserve, Judd said.
+The suspect was honorably discharged and then he did another three years in the reserve, Judd said.
 He was deployed to Iraq in 2008 and Afghanistan in 2009-2010 as a designated sharpshooter, the sheriff said.

+Judd said the suspect worked as a bodyguard and security guard for ESS Global Corp, but the company issued a statement Monday saying he was not an employee.
+ESS Global said Bryan was an independent contractor who worked for them three days over the past two years.

 “We’re not dealing with a traditional criminal here.
 What we’re dealing with is someone who obviously had mental health issues at least this last week, had PTSD,” Judd said.

-Note: Correction: An earlier version of this story misspelled the first name of suspect Bryan Riley.
-This story has also been updated to clarify Bryan’s employment with ESS Global Corp.
-The company corrected information given by the sheriff and said Bryan was an independent contractor.